 Catawba County’s first winery is about an hour north of Charlotte on a 34-acre property called ‘Catawba Farms’.

 Business partners Twyla McDermott, Dennis Baucom and Michael Waltuch are investing over $2 million to transform the old farm into one of North Carolina’s best destination wineries.

 The facility is located about 30 miles NorthWest of Charlotte in the town of Newton, NC;

-The partners, along with about a dozen helpers, planted over 2,500 grapevines earlier this summer:
+The partners, along with about a dozen helpers, planted over 2,500 grapevines last year: